bradhowes/keystrokecountdown/src/articles/swiftCollection/index.md

 In my app, I have a scatter plot which shows the samples, the horizontal (X) axis being time and the vertical (Y) axis showing the sampled value.
 As the user swipes the plot to see a different window of points, I wanted to adjust the bounds of the Y axis so that the points were optimally displayed in the available pixels.
-To do this, I needed to quickly locate two sample points in the data set, the first/last ones to appear in the viewport.
+To do this, I needed to quickly locate two sample points in the data set, the first/last ones to appear in the view port.
 Between these two points I then locate the min/max value and update the Y axis bounds as appropriate.

 A fast way to locate items in an ordered collection is to use binary search, which gives **O(log N)**